Sensokaku/smolboard/README.md

 A fork of diamondburned's smolboard but how i want it to be for my ShareX

-f you understand going, I need help I don't know how to go 🤡
+If you understand golang, I need help I don't know how to go 🤡

 #### Dependencies